Ghazal 147, Verse 4x

 For a discussion of the connection that exists among smoke, wine, and intoxication, see Faruqi's discussion of {146,3x}.

-This verse seems to contain too much heavily 'pre-poeticized' language, with consequently too little scope for development.
-I really can't think of much to say about it.
-It certainly does seem less effective than its published sibling, {147,1}.
+The first line is full of heavily 'pre-poeticized' language, but not much is done with it.
+I really can't think of anything special to say about the verse.
+It certainly does seem less effective than its sibling, {147,1}, that was chosen for the published divan.